Styria: Districts

+Largest cities in Styria

+The following is a list of the nine largest cities and towns in Styria by population:

 Demographics

 The historical population is given in the following chart:

 Politics

-The state had been a stronghold of the right-wing Austrian People's Party (ÖVP) since 1945.
-However, Graz is markedly more left-wing than the rural districts of the province.
+The federal state had been a stronghold of the Austrian People's Party (ÖVP) since 1945.
+Graz is markedly more left-wing than the rural districts of the federal state.

-The governor (Austrian political term: Landeshauptmann) of Styria has typically been a ÖVP candidate.
+The governor (Austrian political term: Landeshauptmann) of Styria was, except from 2005 until 2015 and since 2024, always an ÖVP politician.

 In the 2021 municipal election in Graz, the Communist Party of Austria (KPÖ) surprisingly took over first place from the ÖVP, thus pushing long-time mayor Siegfried Nagl (ÖVP) out of office.
-The result caused a sensation internationally.
+The result was noted internationally.
 Elke Kahr led the KPÖ for a third time in the 2021 Graz local election.
 Despite opinion polling suggesting a victory for the ruling ÖVP, the KPÖ became the largest party with 28.8% of votes and 15 seats.
-After the election, the KPÖ entered into coalition talks with The Greens – The Green Alternative and Social Democratic Party of Austria (SPÖ).
-On November 13, 2021, the KPÖ, the Greens and the SPÖ announced their coalition: Graz gets a communist mayor with Elke Kahr.
+After the election, the KPÖ entered into coalition talks with The Greens – The Green Alternative and the Social Democratic Party of Austria (SPÖ).
+On 13 November 2021, the KPÖ, the Greens and the SPÖ announced their coalition: Graz gets a communist mayor with Elke Kahr.